Alvarios/nefts-go/README.md

 ```

 And that's the magic.
 By default, label will filter the joined tuple rather
 than the documents in table.
-So knowing this, you can simply:
+So knowing this, you can simply use :

 ```go
 Labels: map[string][]string {